paldepind/simple-physics/README.md

 # Simple physics simulator

 This is a simple physics simulator written in JavaScript.
 It is based on Verlet integration and simple vector geometry.
-It is capable of handling collision between circles and lines, simple constraint solving with distance between points (somewhat simulating springs, physically incorrect though).
+It is capable of handling collisions between circles and lines, simple constraint solving with distance between points (somewhat simulating springs, physically incorrect though).

 The simulator is heavily based on the paper Advanced Character Physics by Thomas Jakobsen.